 Workforce Development aims to provide an avenue for employment by empowering individuals who are oppressed, forgotten and hurting.
-The program provides culinary training and employment services, including assistance with job placement and other wraparound services.
+The program focuses on three main areas: vocational training and education, social enterprises and employment services, including assistance with job placement and other wraparound services.

 - Central Kitchen is an in-house, state-of-the-art commercial kitchen.
 Volunteers and culinary students help produce 2,000 – 5,000 meals per day for people who are homeless in northeast, Ohio.